MerveKarali/MerveKarali/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Hi there! 👋
+### Hi there! 👋 I'm Merve Karalı, an AI Researcher & Data Engineer based in Munich.

-I'm Merve, an AI Researcher & Data Engineer based in Munich.
-I hold an M.Sc. degree in Computer Science from the Technical University of Munich, specializing in the convergence of Deep Learning and Computer Vision.
+I hold an M.Sc. degree in Computer Science from the Technical University of Munich 🎓, where my passion lies in pushing the boundaries of Deep Learning and Computer Vision.

-🔭 Currently working on: Exploring novel applications of deep learning in computer vision.
+🔭 Currently, I'm immersed in exploring novel applications of deep learning in computer vision.

-🌱 Currently learning: Advanced techniques in unsupervised learning and model interpretability.
+🌱 Always on the quest for knowledge, I'm currently delving into advanced techniques in unsupervised learning and model interpretability.

-👯 Looking to collaborate on: Projects at the intersection of AI and innovative technologies.
+👯 I'm eager to collaborate on projects at the intersection of AI and innovative technologies.

-💻 Everything about me in my [website](https://mervekarali.com/)
+💻 Everything about me is on my [website](https://mervekarali.com/).

-📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/merve-karali/)
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/merve-karali/) to share ideas and insights!